Best Beaches in Bali

 While in Ulumatu, don’t miss the magnificent Pura Uluwatu (Uluwatu Temple), where you can also watch ‘kecak’ dance performances daily from 6pm to 7pm.

-Dreamland Beach (Uluwatu, West coast) – This magnificent white-sand beach offers excellent surfing conditions for intermediate surfers with a right and left reef break, but is not a safe swimming beach.
+(Uluwatu, south west coast) – This magnificent white-sand beach offers excellent surfing conditions for intermediate surfers with a right and left reef break, but is not a safe swimming beach.
 Relax with a cold drink at one of the beachside bars and enjoy the sunset.